xiaomi7732/azure-diagnostics-tools/Profiler/CallTreeFilter.md

 ## Basic usage

-### Filtering an module
+### Hide a module

 Click the **&#x2B59;** sign right to the module name to hide the specific module.
 This is an easy way to hide events for modules that are out of scope.

 _Tips: notice the `!` sign at the end of the module name._

-### Use presets
+### Use suggested hidings

-Try the `Preset` button right to the `Append`.
+Try the `Suggested` button.
 It will add the filters to hide most of the framework events from the call tree.

-### Entering your own strings to hide
+### Entering your own strings to hide even more

-In the text box, typing in the strings for filter and press **Enter** or use the `Apply` button to hide them.
+Click 'Hide More' first to bring up the text box.
+In the text box, typing in the strings for filter and press **Enter** or use the `Hide` button to hide them.

-_Tips: Try filter more than one string separate by semicolon like `Microsoft;System`._
+_Tips: Try to hide more than one string separate by semicolon like `Microsoft;System`._

 ### Bring back hidden events